SimonR-prog/QuizAppReact/README.md

 4. Add the ability to replay the quiz and/or show the correct answer after each question.
 5. Responsive design so that the web app works on any platform.

+### Small initial thoughts:
+I am going to try adding a random number generator to pick the questions at random.
+Will let it generate 5 numbers, store them in a list and then iterate through the ids to show the questions.

 # Sources: